skywalkah/password-generator/README.md

 # JavaScript: Password Generator
 ## Description
 Bootcamp week 3 Javascript challenge where we create a password generator.
-The user must choose a password length between 8 and 128 characters.
-The user can to include lowercase, uppercase, numeric, and/or special characters.
+The user must choose a password length between 8 and 128 characters and include lowercase, uppercase, numeric, and/or special characters.
 At least one character type must be selected.
 ## Installation
 N/A
 ## Usage